krsmes/GroovyBukkit/README.md

 Installation
 ------------
-* Copy the .jar file from target/ to your craftserver folder's plugins/ directory
+* Copy the .jar file from target/ to your craftbukkit folder's plugins/ directory
-* Create a scripts/ directory peer to the plugins/ directory
+* Create a scripts/ directory under plugins/GroovyBukkit
-* Download a copy of Groovy and copy embedded/groovy-all-1.x.jar to your craftserver folder
+* Download a copy of Groovy and copy embedded/groovy-all-1.8.2.jar to your craftbukkit folder

 Additionally, to see what is possible, it is recommended you copy all the scripts from src/scripts to your scripts/ directory, including those under scripts/startup to scripts/startup under your bukkit server.